-3. Form I-589 Filed Directly with the Local Asylum Office
+4. Forms I-589 Filed Directly with the Local Asylum Office

-Local Asylum Offices generally will not accept Forms I-589 that potential applicants attempt to file directly with them.
-Rather, Asylum Offices will direct potential applicants to file with the appropriate Service Center or the Asylum Vetting Center as appropriate.
-Any new Form I-589 acceptance by a local asylum office requires coordination with Asylum Headquarters.
+Local Asylum Offices generally will not accept paper Forms I-589 from potential applicants attempting to file directly with the office.
+Asylum Offices will direct potential applicants to file online or by submitting a paper Form I- 589 with the Lockbox or the Asylum Vetting Center as appropriate.
+In the rare circumstances in which filing with the local asylum office is permitted, this requires the approval of the Asylum Office Director or Asylum Headquarters.